PPA-Plan: Proactive Pitfall Avoidance for Reliable Planning in Long-Context LLM Reasoning: Limitations

 \section{Limitations}

-While \alg{} achieves impressive results, we identify three primary limitations.
+While \alg{} achieves impressive results, we identify the following limitations.
 First, because the Context-Aware Corrector assumes the model can generate a baseline level of coherent output, small-scale models struggle to generate a valid plan format, despite the correction process.
 Second, the framework operates on the premise that negative constraints accurately capture actual pitfalls.
 Identifying a false pitfall introduces noise that disrupts the planning process, which prevents the model from establishing an accurate plan.
 Third, our system inherits the efficiency issues found in PEARL; repeatedly processing long contexts alongside multiple plan steps results in slow inference speeds.

-To strengthen system robustness, we plan to explore fine-tuning techniques for smaller models and add a module to verify the logical validity of generated negative constraints.
-We also aim to ensure practical utility by applying context caching to increase inference efficiency.
+To strengthen system robustness, we plan to explore fine-tuning techniques for smaller models and add a module to verify the logical validity of generated negative constraints, along with practical utility by applying context caching for inference efficiency.